reuning/trending-news-feed/README.md

+> [!WARNING]
+> This was a mostly vibe coded project as I was curious how powerful it really is.
+I used [Roo Code](https://roocode.com/) in VS with Claude Sonnet 4.5 through [OpenRouter](https://openrouter.ai/).
+The project cost about $30 in total.

 # Bluesky Domain-Based Feed Generator

 A custom Bluesky feed that displays posts containing links from trusted news domains, ranked by URL popularity, individual post engagement, and freshness.

-> **Note:** This project was built using AI-assisted development tools, demonstrating how AI can help create production-ready applications with comprehensive testing and documentation.

 ## What It Does